DLynx at Rhodes College >

 Collection home page

-The refectory was completed in 1958 and named for Catherine Walter Burrow (1878-1962) wife of Aron Knox Burrow.
-It encompasses:
+The refectory was completed in 1925 and named for Catherine Walter Burrow (1878-1962) wife of Aron Knox Burrow in 1958.
+The refectory encompasses:

 • The Alburty Room, named in honor of Rhodes Trustee the late E. A. Alburty.